 Legal Resources for Injured Maritime Workers

-Workers who are hurt in accidents like these examples and others have legal recourse to get compensation depending on the circumstances.
+Workers hurt in accidents like these examples, and others have legal recourse for compensation depending on the circumstances.
 A seaman aboard a ship can get compensation through the Jones Act if the employer can be shown to have been negligent in the accident that caused an injury or illness.
-For port workers a federal workers’ compensation program is available to insure money is available after an accident on the job.
-For those workers who die on the job, the same rights apply to surviving dependent loved ones.

 A federal workers’ compensation program is available for port workers to ensure money is available after an accident.
 The same rights apply to surviving dependent loved ones for workers who die on the job.

 Let a Boston maritime lawyer help you if you get injured.
 Filing claims and dealing with bosses or insurance companies who want to deny you compensation can be complicated.

 A legal professional experienced in getting claims settled can help you file your claim, make your case, and get the money you deserve and that you need to get your life back together.